TStrong85/599G1-Project/index.md

 - How often the track is regenerated (measured in number of episodes completed using it)

 The agent has parameters to determine how rewards are valued
-- Initial time limt to reach the next checkpoint & bonus time for reaching a checkpoint (How much time does the agent have to complete the track, and what value the timer set to upon reaching a checkpoint)
+- Initial time limit to reach the next checkpoint & bonus time for reaching a checkpoint (How much time does the agent have to complete the track, and what value the timer set to upon reaching a checkpoint)
 - Penalty given each frame
 - Wall penalty (measured as value added per second)
-- Partial checkpoint reward (a boolean determining whether rewards are given for progress towards a checkpoint) The agent also has a lot of hyperparamters within `my_training_config.yaml` that control the structure of the model and details like learning rate, gamma, and more.
+- Partial checkpoint reward (a boolean determining whether rewards are given for progress towards a checkpoint) The agent also has a lot of hyperparameters within `my_training_config.yaml` that control the structure of the model and details like learning rate, gamma, and more.
 I kept these parameters constant through my experiments for the most part since the tutorial's training config already had decent values, although I did increase the learning rate since the learning rate is configured to anneal over the course of training.

-The kart also has parameters that control it's speed and handling, but I don't vary them throughout the experiement performed below.
-For my comparisons, I trained most of my models for about 2,000,000 steps (~30 minutes each) with a few exceptions where the model seemed to converge to early.
+The kart also has parameters that control its speed and handling, but I don't vary them throughout the experiment performed below.
+For my comparisons, I trained most of my models for about 2,000,000 steps (~30 minutes each) with a few exceptions where the model seemed to converge too early.

 ## Experiments
 #### Partial Reward between checkpoints (with fixed time)
-For this test I wanted to see if adding the partial checkpoint reward to the model would help it train better, particularly when the timelimit was fixed and reaching checkpoints only added a reward without increasing the time limit.
-I expected that adding this reward along side existing rewards would improve performance since the euclidean distance heuristic is consistent given that checkpoints are placed at the border of each tile.
+For this test I wanted to see if adding the partial checkpoint reward to the model would help it train better, particularly when the time limit was fixed and reaching checkpoints only added a reward without increasing the time limit.
+I expected that adding this reward alongside existing rewards would improve performance since the euclidean distance heuristic is consistent given that checkpoints are placed at the border of each tile.
 To verify this, I trained two models with the same hyperparameters other than the partial reward for checkpoints:
 - *my_karts_straight_3* had partial checkpoint rewards disabled
 - *my_karts_straight_4* had partial checkpoint rewards enabled Looking at the episode length graph, it seems that the partial checkpoint reward did allow the model to train a bit faster, although the benefit was fairly small.
-This test occured with straight track pieces, so maybe adding complexity to the tileset would make the benefit more significant.
+This test occurred with straight track pieces, so maybe adding complexity to the tileset would make the benefit more significant.

 ![graphs relating to the partial reward experiment](Partialreward_figs.png)